Pirate Ship Art

-We Have had a fantastic start to the year with lots of Maths Problem solving, European Day of Languages and our trip to Warwick Castle.
-Please enjoy!
+We have had a fantastic start to the year with lots of Maths Problem solving - I wonder, could you solve our problems on place value?

-We were lucky enough to have a visit from Luke Theater company who put on a fantastic puppet show all about Christmas.
+We were lucky enough to have a visit from Luke Theatre company who put on a fantastic puppet show all about Christmas.

 We have been looking at balance this half term in gymnastics.
 We've not quite finished our final routine but here are some of the highlights so far.